GitHub Actions for content exchange

 • project_id — Your Lokalise project ID.
 If you haven’t created a project yet, set up a "Web and mobile" project on Lokalise and note its ID.

-• translations_path — Path to your translations.
+• translations_path — One or more paths to your translations.
 For example, if your translations are stored in the locales folder at the project root, use locales (omit leading and trailing slashes).

 • file_format — Translation file format.
 For example, if you're using JSON files, just put json (no leading dot).